Alerts#

 notifications = [alert_objects.AlertNotification(notification=notification)]

-alert_name = "failure_alert"
+alert_name = "failure-alert"

 alert_summary = "Running a job has failed"